 (Editor’s note: Rush’s last great album (in my opinion), Presto, was released this week, in 1989.
-Almost a quarter-century ago.
+A quarter-century plus one year ago.
 Yikes.
 Here is a piece I wrote in October, 2009)

 It was twenty years ago today…